-The Acoustics and Audio Group at the University of Edinburgh currently consists of eight academic staff and around a dozen postgraduate students.
-It has members and associations across the University, with particular presence in the School of Music, the School of Physics and Astronomy, and the School of Engineering.
+The Acoustics and Audio Group at the University of Edinburgh currently consists of ten academic staff.
+It has members and associations across the University, with particular presence in the School of Music, the School of Physics and Astronomy, the School of Engineering, the School of Mathematics and St. Cecilia’s Museum of Historical Musical Instruments.
+Through our simulation work, we have collaborated closely with EPCC.

 Please head over to the Research pages for an overview of current and past research topics, including a list of Publications from the group.
 Further details can be found by reading about the research interests of the individual Group Members.